aka-Harsh/DeepFake-Detection/README.md

 ## Publication

-The paper on this project being reviewed by ***ICMLANT 2024*** and ***IEEE ITAIC 2025*** conference proceedings and will be updated after the conferences.<br>
+The paper on this project being reviewed by various conference proceedings and will be updated after the conferences.<br>
 The preprint of this article is available on ***Zenodo***.
 View the preprint [here](https://doi.org/10.5281/zenodo.13986004).

 ## Prerequisites

-🚨 Remember to download this dataset and put it in your project folder [Kaggle Dataset](https://www.kaggle.com/datasets/manjilkarki/deepfake-and-real-images). <br>
-🚨 Make sure you have a NVIDIA GPU and CUDA installed on your system.
+Download the dataset from [Kaggle Dataset](https://www.kaggle.com/datasets/manjilkarki/deepfake-and-real-images).

 ## Deployment